-• Leukemia dataset

-This dataset contains gene expression levels of n=72 patients either suffering from acute lymphoblastic leukemia (ALL, 47 cases) or acute myeloid leukemia (AML, 25 cases) and was obtained from Affymetrix oligonucleotide microarrays.
-For more information see [13]; the data are available at http://www.genome.wi.mit.edu/MPR.
-Following exactly the protocol in [14], we preprocess them by thresholding, filtering, a logarithmic transformation and standardization, so that the data finally comprise the expression values of p=3,571 genes.
+Leukemia dataset.
+This dataset contains gene expression levels of n = 72 patients either suffering from acute lymphoblastic leukemia (ALL, 47 cases) or acute myeloid leukemia (AML, 25 cases) and was obtained from Affymetrix oligonucleotide microarrays.
+For more information see [14]; the data are available at [15].
+Following exactly the protocol in [16], we preprocess the data by thresholding, filtering, a logarithmic transformation, and standardization, so that they finally comprise the expression values of p = 3,571 genes.